Samsung Galaxy A31: Hardware

 The Samsung Galaxy A31 is a plastic build with a glass front.

 The phone's 6.4-inch, FHD Super AMOLED panel has a screen-to-body ratio of 84.9% and an aspect ratio of 20:9 to match that of other Samsung phones sold in 2020.
 An optical, under-display fingerprint reader replaces the rear-mounted one seen on the previous A30 models.

-The new L-shaped rear camera system (similar to the ones seen on newer Samsung phones) utilizes four cameras, a 48 MP main sensor with an f/2.0 aperture, an 8 MP ultra-wide lens with a 123° field of view and a 5 MP macro and depth camera, both with an f/2.4 aperture.
+The new L-shaped rear camera system (similar to the ones seen on newer Samsung phones) utilizes four cameras, a 48 MP main sensor with an f/2.0 aperture, an 8 MP ultra-wide lens with a 123° field of view, and a 5 MP macro and depth camera, both with an f/2.4 aperture.
 A U-shaped screen cut-out houses a single 20 MP selfie camera lens.
 Both front and back camera systems are capable of recording at a maximum of 1080p-at-30fps videos.

 A large 5000 mAh battery with fast charging at 15 watts is also supported.

-Customers, depending on the region, can choose from a range of new colour selections, such like Prism Crush Black, Prism Crush Blue, Prism Crush Red and Prism Crush White.
+Customers, depending on the region, can choose from a range of new colour selections, such like Prism Crush Black, Prism Crush Blue, Prism Crush Red, and Prism Crush White.

 Software

 The phone comes with Android 10 and Samsung's custom One UI 2.1 software overlay.
 Depending on the region, it can support contactless NFC payments through Samsung Pay and other various payment apps that can be installed separately.

 Software experience is comparable to that of other 2020 Samsung devices, and it boasts many of the software perks costlier Samsung devices boast, such as Edge Screen and Edge Lighting.

 As with most other Samsung phones released during 2020, the Microsoft-Samsung partnership Link to Windows option which comes as standard, can be accessed in the Android notification panel.

-Banking on Samsung's latest software update schedule, the phone should be eligible for two major Android upgrades.
+Like its predecessor, the Samsung Galaxy A30, the phone is eligible for 4 years of security patches and two major Android upgrades.